elkremer/RepData_PeerAssessment1/PA1_template.md

 totalNA <- sum(is.na(indata$steps))
 ```
 ###2.
 Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.
+Use the mice function from the mice package to impute the missing values.
+Use the predictive mean matching (pmm) method 5 times with a seed of 200.

 ```r
 tmpData <- mice(data = indata, m =5, method = "pmm", seed = 200)